 The standard notice period for tenants varies by jurisdiction and lease agreement.
 Common durations include:

 - 30-Day Notice: Often used for month-to-month rental agreements.
+This type of month-to-month lease termination notice is common because these agreements renew monthly.

 - 60-Day Notice: Common in many residential leases, providing ample time for transition.